careyjames/remote-it-help-site/_posts/2025-05-24-why-your-wireless-network-sucks.md

 author: Carey Balboa
 categories: [Networking, WiFi, IT Infrastructure]
 tags: [ethernet, wifi, networking, home networking, office networking, cat6a, cat8]
+image: /assets/images/your-image-for-wireless-post.webp # <-- UPDATE THIS PATH
+description: "Discover why your Wi-Fi might be underperforming.
+Learn about the importance of an Ethernet backbone and how Cat6A/Cat8 cabling can boost your home or office network."
 ---

 Have you ever faced the frustration of slow or unreliable Wi-Fi in your home or office?
 You’re not alone.
 The secret to a robust and speedy wireless network lies in an overlooked component: the Ethernet backbone.